GlennStreetman/iplogservice/README.md

 }
 ```

-With your CloudFormation role created, and your domain added to your AWS Route53 hosted zone:
+With your CloudFormation role created and your domain added to your AWS Route53 hosted zone:

 1. Login to AWS console and navigate to route53, click hosted zones, and select the desired hosted zone name hyperlink.
 2. Click "hosted zone details" and take note of the "hosted zone Id".
 You will need it while setting up CloudFormation stacks.